CBaier33/banter-lang/README.md

 For instance, Banter limits arithmetic operations to those between the same type, avoiding weird statements like \
 `"Hello" * 100`, or other confusing lines like `[y for x in [[1, 2], [3, 4]] for y in x]`.

-Banter removes these dangerous pitfalls by providing a language stripped of any juicy language features, leaving a simple set of instructions to help new students formulate their ideas into mechanical procedures, which is "the core of computational thinking".
+Banter removes these dangerous pitfalls by providing a language stripped of any juicy language features, leaving a simple set of instructions to help new students formulate their ideas into mechanical procedures, which is "the core of computational thinking."

 # Basic Syntax